ninoseki/rogue_one/README.md

     "58.82.243.9"
   ]
 }
-# Note: a custom list should be an array of domains in YAML format.
+# Note: a custom list should be an array of domains in a YAML file.
 ```

 | Key           | Desc.                                                                    |